 Searching for code

-Sadly, you’re not allowed to use qualifiers on their own in code searches – it makes very little sense for GitHub to allow a feature where programmers get to search for code from their location.
-The solution is to search by “function, a short piece of example code the future hire will work with, and might currently use as well.”
-You can get this information for your Hiring Manager and use it to find users who created it.
+The solution is to search by function, a short piece of example code.
+You can look at it as a sample of the work the prospective hire could be delivering for your company, should they be employed. to “function, a short piece of example code the future hire will work with, and might currently use as well.”
+You can get this sort of information for your Hiring Manager and use it to find users who created it.

 Let’s look at a “float invsqrt language:C++” search suggested by Szymczak to illustrate how this works: